ontola/openpharma/Readme.md

 # OpenPharma

-[OpenPharma.eu](https://openpharma.eu) is aims to provide insight into how costs of pharmaceuticals differ in various EU countries.
+[OpenPharma.eu](https://openpharma.eu) aims to provide insight into how costs of pharmaceuticals differ in various EU countries.

 This app was a submission for the [Accountability Hackathon 2019](https://accountabilityhack.nl).

 ## Why?

+Pharmaceutical prices in the EU are determined in a negotiation process between governments and pharmaceutical companies.
+During these negotiations, governments look at prices in comparable countries to enhance their bargaining position.
-This application provides decision makers and politicians with overviews of how pharmaceutical pricing differs between (EU) countries.
+This project provides standardized data, APIs and a web application that shows how pharmaceutical pricing differs between (EU) countries.
-This is useful, because it improves the bargaining positions of these officials, which in turn could help drive pharma prices down.

 ## How it works